How to Apply

 Curriculum Vitae (CV) - Prepare a comprehensive and updated curriculum vitae.
 Include a history of employment and experience beginning with present position.
 Include any publications, research activity or honors or awards received.

-- Upload into the application as a Word document or a PDF.
+- Upload into the application as a Word document or a PDF document.

 - Arrange to have one official copy of each transcript from every college and university attended sent directly to KU Medical Center.
 If the institution provides electronic transcripts, please have them sent to CLStranscripts@kumc.edu.